 That would very likely hurt your score in the next round.
 Calm down, take a deep breath and use logic instead.
 From a mathematical point of view, the FPL is a chaotic system.

 The Chaos Theory shows us that chaotic systems can be predictable.
 But just for a while.
 Then randomness appears again.
-So do not let the randomness of first gameweek to disrupt your strategy you set up before the beginning of the season.
+So do not let the randomness of the first gameweek to disrupt the strategy you set up before the beginning of the season.
 And do not tear apart your team just to bring in some players that (maybe just randomly)

 Tips for FPL GW2

 Before we looked at the GW2, we analyzed the first gameweek of the season.

 Our content writer Aleksei looked at the underlying stats from all 10 matches.
 He used understat data and found some interesting things.

 He found out, that based on the underlying numbers, Manchester United probably shouldn’t have won so comfortably – however, their players were highly efficient, and scored the majority of their chances.